sp00m/bow/README.md

 #### config.createMessageFromRequestBody

-**Required**, a function that takes one single `body` argument as found in the HTTP request body, and returns a promise resolved with a *message* object, defined by:
+**Required**, a function that takes one single `body` argument as found in the HTTP request body, and returns a *message* object, possibly via a promise, defined by:

 - a `name` property, that will be the `eventName` parameter passed to [Socket.IO `socket.emit(...)`](https://socket.io/docs/emit-cheatsheet/);
 - a `payload` property, that will be the `eventPayload`parameter passed to [Socket.IO `socket.emit(...)`](https://socket.io/docs/emit-cheatsheet/);